obophenotype/uberon/.github/ISSUE_TEMPLATE/a_adding_term.md

 ---
 name: Add term
-about: New term suggestion for HPO
+about: New term suggestion for Uberon
-assignees: pnrobinson, drseb, nicolevasilevsky, LCCarmody
+assignees:
 labels: 'new term request'
 ---